 HOW DOES DENTISTRY FOR HEALTH TREAT GUM DISEASE?

 In cases of gum disease when bone loss or attachment loss is identified, we strive to provide you with the best means possible of keeping this condition stable and preventing it from worsening.
 Periodontal therapy may be necessary in treating periodontal disease.
 It is best accomplished through the least invasive treatment method determined on a case-by-case basis.
 Non-surgical periodontal treatment includes scaling and root planting, which is a more detailed cleaning and smoothing of the root surfaces to remove tartar and plaque and bacterial toxins.
 Such toxins reside in deep periodontal pockets where bone and attachment loss have occurred.

-The use of laser assisted periodontal treatment is offered at our office, and can be a highly effective means of treating peri-implantitis, or non-responsive periodontal pockets.
+The use of laser assisted periodontal treatment is offered at Dentistry For Health, and can be a highly effective means of treating peri-implantitis, or non-responsive periodontal pockets.
 Antimicrobial or antibiotic therapy may also be used in follow-up to non-surgical periodontal treatment.
 Most of the time, non-surgical periodontal therapy is effective in treating and stabilizing periodontal disease.
 To sustain periodontal health it is important to continue with a consistent and ongoing periodontal maintenance schedule as set by your dental provider for follow-up.

 Gum disease can take its toll on the health of your mouth.
 Avoid more painful and expensive treatment by having it detected early and treated as soon as possible.